Towards Quantum One-Time Memories from Stateless Hardware: Introduction

 To show security against linearly many queries, we exploit the semidefinite programming-based quantum games framework of Gutoski and Watrous (GW)~\cite{GutoskiW07} to model interaction with the token.
 Intuitively, GW is useful for our setting, since it is general enough to model multiple rounds of {adaptive} queries to the token, even when the receiver holds quantum ``side information'' in the form of $\ket{\psi}$.
 We describe this technique in Sections~\ref{sscn:gw} and~\ref{sscn:securityintuition}, and provide full details in Appendix~\ref{scn:newproof}.
 Summarizing, we show the following.

-\begin{namedtheorem} There exists a protocol $\Pi$, which together with a classical stateless token and the ability to randomly prepare single qubits in one of four pure states, implements the OTM functionality with statistical security in the UC framework against a corrupted receiver making a linear number of adaptive queries. \end{namedtheorem}
+\begin{namedtheorem} There exists a protocol $\Pi$, which together with a classical stateless token and the ability to randomly prepare single qubits in one of four pure states, implements the OTM functionality with statistical security in the UC framework against a corrupted receiver making at most $cn$ queries for any $c<0.114$. \end{namedtheorem}

 As stated above, we conjecture that our protocol is actually secure against polynomially many adaptive queries.
 However, we are unable to show this claim using our present proof techniques, and hence leave this question open.
 Related to this, we make the following comments: (1) As far as we are aware, the Main Theorem above is the only known formal proof of any type of security for conjugate coding in the interactive setting with $\Omega(1)$ queries.
-Moreover, as stated earlier, classically security against $\Omega(1)$ queries is trivially impossible.
+Moreover, as stated earlier, classical security against $\Omega(1)$ queries is trivially impossible.
 (2) Our proof introduces the GW semidefinite programming framework from quantum interactive proofs to the study of conjugate coding-based schemes.
 This framework allows handling multiple challenges in a unified fashion: arbitrary quantum operations by the user, classical queries to the token, and the highly non-trivial assumption of quantum side information for the user (the ``quantum key'' state sent to the user.)\\